-As described above, it is considered for the assessment that four line operators per day and site work on the line(s) where passivation of (non-Al) metallic coatings is performed.
+As described above, it is considered for the assessment that five line operators per day and site work on the line(s) where inorganic finish stripping is performed.
+The total workforce sharing this work may be higher at some sites.